 Hub sites help you organize your intranet.
 Getting the most value from hub sites requires some up-front planning.
 Read on to find out more about hub sites and how you can plan for them.

 Setting the stage

 SharePoint hub sites provide an important building block for your intranet.
-They are the "connective tissue" you use when organizing families of team sites and communication sites together.
+They're the "connective tissue" you use when organizing families of team sites and communication sites together.

-One of the key principles of modern intranets based on SharePoint is that each unit of work should get a separate site collection to optimally manage governance and growth over time.
-Each communication site and Office 365 group-connected team site is created as a site collection that can have its own permissions.
-A hub site (most commonly created from a communication site) should also be considered its own unit of work that brings together numerous other sites.
+One of the key principles of modern intranets based on Microsoft SharePoint is that each unit of work should get a separate site collection.
+This helps you to manage governance and growth over time.
+Each communication site and Microsoft 365 group-connected team site is created as a site collection that can have its own permissions.
+A hub site (most commonly created from a communication site) should also be considered its own unit of work that brings together many other sites.

 Before you start making hubs sites, let's recap the three things hub sites give you:

 A home destination for the hub

 Now let's think about the information you're trying to share throughout your intranet, and consider the business outcomes you're trying to enable.

 An intranet can play many roles in an organization.
 It's an internally facing site, a place to communicate important news, and a collaboration platform.
 It's also a way to showcase your corporate culture.
 It can be the foundation of your digital workplace.
 An intranet lets you tell stories and share information.
 Empowering employees with a voice on your intranet can provide a way to move to a culture of collaboration that enables your organization to transform and adapt to change.